deltasoftmx/AcademicNetworkServices/docs/services/GROUP.md

 * **Description**

-Return all the public groups or only the groups (public and private) that belongs to the requesting user.
+Return all the public groups or only the groups (public and private) that user belongs to.

 * **Params**:
   * `groupRelativeType`: string.